FelixHochwallnerAIT/openAbsorptionSolver/README.md

 11. **Optional: Reconstruction of the full case**
     If the full case was parallelized, the case has to be reconstructed using the OpenFOAM utilities `reconstructPar -region air`, `reconstructPar -region solution1`, and `reconstructPar -region solution2`.

+12. **Check of the full case**
+   The full case is checked for convergence, and the results are analyzed for physical plausibility

 #### Wire Geometry
 1. **Generation of initial case**
    This case is a 2D case with a single cell in the z-direction and is used to calculate the transient air flow between the wires.
 The case is generated using the Python script `wire_create_init_case.py`.